Charank18/Charank18/README.md

-🛰️ I’m currently working on the ViBe full stack AI project I’m looking to collaborate on Gneerative AI projects 🤝 I’m looking for help with MLOps, Django
+🛰️ I’m currently working on the ViBe full stack AI project I’m looking to collaborate on Gneerative AI projects 🤝 I’m looking for help with Multimodaling
 🌱 I’m currently learning about Language models

 ---